 Review, edit, and publish

-A generated skill starts as a draft.
+A generated skill starts unpublished.
 Edit it to sharpen the result:

 - Name and description — what the skill does and when to reach for it.